GuiMarion/IDyOMpy/README.md

     python3 App.py -t trainingFolder/ -s testingFolder/ -b 1

 Of course, all those parameters can be mixed together to reach the behavior you are looking for.
-                            Rythmic quantization to use (default 24).
-      -v VIEWPOINTS, --viewPoints=VIEWPOINTS
-                            Viewpoints to use (pitch, length or both), default both
-      -m MAX_ORDER, --max_order=MAX_ORDER
-                            Maximal order to use (default 20).

 ## Usage: usage App.py [options]